 Relaxation is always what remains when tension is released.
 The Relaxation for Living (RforL) approach teaches simple techniques which reduce the negative effects of stress and reveal the relaxed body, mind and breath.

-Take a pause, take a break and relax over the festive season . . . .calm body and mind, and stop stress building with these 'quick-fix' relaxation techniques.
+Take a pause, take a break and relax . . . .calm body and mind, and stop stress building with these 'quick-fix' relaxation techniques.
 They are useful if life gets too crowded to fit in a longer practice and will really make a difference.

 1) A Big Exhalation